timothyas/xesn/paper.md

 In order to evaluate the performance of the parallelized architecture, we take the Lorenz96 system with dimension $N_u=256$ and subdivide the domain into
 $N_g = \{2, 4, 8, 16, 32\}$ groups.
-We then fixed the reservoir size so that $N_r*N_g = 16,000$, so that the problem size is more or less fixed and the timing results reflect strong scaling.
+We then fix the reservoir size so that $N_r*N_g = 16,000$, so that the problem size is more or less fixed and the timing results reflect strong scaling.
-The training task and resources used are otherwise the same as for the standard ESN results shown in Figure 1.
+The training task and resources used are otherwise the same as for the standard ESN results shown in \autoref{fig:eager}.
 We then create 3 different `dask.distributed` Clusters, testing:

-1. Purely threaded mode:
+1. Purely threaded mode.
    ```python
    # CPUs only
    from distributed import Client
    client = Client(processes=False)
    ```

-2. The relevant default "LocalCluster" (i.e., single node) configuration for our resources:
+2. The relevant default "LocalCluster" (i.e., single node) configuration for our resources.
    ```python
    # On CPU
    from distributed import Client